-The source code for the DSK program resides in a text file.
+The source code for the DSL program resides in a text file.
 The code begins with a specification of the problem dimensionality (2D/3D) and the basis size:

 The stencil coefficients can take various forms: \emph{constant}, \emph{variable}, or \emph{random}.
 The number of coefficients of each kind is set by the keywords \verb.n_coeff_*., where ``\verb.*.'' is one of the three options.
-E.g., for four variable coefficients:
+For example, in case of four variable coefficients:

-The command \verb.nn. with two or three arguments (depending on the \verb.dim. parameter) and the following \verb.size. lines define a sparse coefficient matrix to a neighbouring lattice block at the offset defined by the arguments of \verb.nn.\@.
+The command \verb.nn. with two or three arguments (depending on the \verb.dim. parameter) and the following \verb.size. lines define a sparse coefficient matrix to a neighboring lattice block at the offset defined by the arguments of \verb.nn.\@.
 Multiple entries in a line are separated by ``\verb.;.''.
 Optionally the first entry begins with ``\verb.l.'' followed by the row index.
-A single block entry is written as ``\verb.{colum index}|{value}.'' for a fixed value, or as ``\verb.{colum index}|. \verb.{type}|{type index or value}.'' for a different type.
+A single block entry is written as ``\verb.{column index}|{value}.'' for a fixed value, or as ``\verb.{column index}|. \verb.{type}|{type index or value}.'' for a different type.
 This is a simple example for a coefficient matrix one lattice position to the left of the current position (set by \verb.nn -1 0.) and a fixed entry of value $-1$ at position (0,1) and another entry of value $-1$ at position (3,2):

 Note that all indexing is zero-based.
 The following coefficient types are allowed: \begin{itemize} \item[\texttt{f}] Fixed coefficient, hard-coded (default type).
-I.e., an entry of ``\verb.1|-1.'' can also be written as ``\verb.1|f|-1.''\@.
+This means that an entry of ``\verb.1|-1.'' can also be written as ``\verb.1|f|-1.''\@.
 It will be hard-coded into the generated C code. \item[\texttt{c}] Constant coefficient per lattice site, read from an array of length \verb.n_coeff_const.\@.
-E.g., ``\verb.1|c|2.'' means that the coefficient used will be \verb.coeff_c[2].\@.
+For example, ``\verb.1|c|2.'' means that the coefficient used will be \verb.coeff_c[2].\@.
 The coefficient array can be changed at runtime if required, or preset in the DSL source code.
 For example, the line

 will initialize the array \verb.coeff_c[]. with the specified values. \item[\texttt{v}] Variable coefficient per lattice site, read from an array of length \verb.n_coeff_variable. per lattice site. \item[\texttt{r}] Random coefficient per lattice site, read from an array of length \verb.n_coeff_rand. per lattice site. \end{itemize}